ijadux2/forge/README.md

-# fedora-home-manager
+# Forge - A Home-Manager Like Tool for Fedora

-A home-manager like script for Fedora that provides dotfile management and package installation functionality.
+A lightweight configuration management tool for Fedora that provides dotfile management and package installation functionality through a centralized TOML configuration.

 ## Overview

-fedora-home-manager is a bash script that helps you manage your Fedora system configuration by:
+Forge is a bash script that helps you manage your Fedora system configuration by:
 - Installing and managing system packages via dnf
-- Deploying and managing dotfiles to your home directory
+- Managing dotfiles through symlinks to actual files
-- Automatically cleaning up packages that are no longer needed
+- Centralized configuration via a single `forge.toml` file
+- User-level configuration similar to home-manager/nixos
-- Tracking state of managed files and packages
+- Automatic backup of existing files before replacement

 ## Installation